From rock to soul, dance and hip-hop, if you’re ever in need of some musical retail therapy, these Leeds record shops are just the ticket.

 You can spend a good long while trawling through the racks here, with everything from hip-hop, soul, dance and soundtracks on the far right to indie, grunge and punk in front of the window, and 60s, 70s and 80s classics in the middle island.
 If you don’t know where to start, Chris is always there to help.

 Noiseisforheroes Records, 75a Great George Street, Leeds, West Yorkshire, LS1 3BR.
-It’s open 12pm to 5pm, Thursday to Saturday.
-They’re operating a one-in, one-out policy and hand sanitiser will be provided on entry.
+It’s open 12pm to 5pm on Tuesdays, Wednesdays and Saturdays and 12pm to 6pm on Thursdays and Fridays.

 After a short hiatus, Tribe Records is back.
 It originally opened back in 1995, and quickly became the place to find dance music in Leeds, before closing in 2013.
 Simon Scott runs it, and he’s teamed up with Alex Theodossiadis and Mike Greenwell to make it one of the best shops in the city – they now share a home with long-time collaborators, ArtOfficial.